littlefs-project/littlefs/DESIGN.md

 So the littlefs compromises.
 It doesn't store a bitmap the size of the storage, but it does store a little bit-vector that contains a fixed set lookahead for block allocations.
-During a block allocation, the lookahead vector is checked for any free blocks, if there are none, the lookahead region jumps forward and the entire filesystem is scanned for free blocks.
+During a block allocation, the lookahead vector is checked for any free blocks.
+If there are none, the lookahead region jumps forward and the entire filesystem is scanned for free blocks.

 Here's what it might look like to allocate 4 blocks on a decently busy